 Honoring Ms. Craft's Legacy

 The Juanita Craft Humanitarian Awards were created to honor Ms. Craft’s legacy.
 She was an influential activist during the civil rights movement and played a crucial role in integrating the State Fair of Texas among other universities, restaurants, and theatres around Dallas.
-Hosted by the State Fair of Texas and the Juanita J. Craft Civil Rights House & Steering Committee, this annual event serves as a fundraiser for repairing Ms. Craft’s childhood home – a Dallas landmark that now serves as a museum and through the necessary renovations, it will become an educational tool and resource for generations to come.
+Hosted by the State Fair of Texas and the Juanita J. Craft Civil Rights House & Steering Committee, this annual event serves as a fundraiser for repairing Ms. Craft’s home – a Dallas landmark that now serves as a museum and through the necessary renovations, it will become an educational tool and resource for generations to come.
 Each year the ceremony recognizes past, present, and future leaders who are following in her footsteps, by presenting awards to individuals who have made an impact on civil rights in the City of Dallas.
 See our list of past recipients below.

 The Catalyst Award